 It costs US$4.99 a month and works on iPhone, iPad and Apple TV.

-You'll look cool if you tell your kid(s) they can use their Xbox One or PlayStation controller with Apple Arcade - on iPhone, iPad and Apple TV.
+You can use some Xbox or PlayStation controllers with Apple Arcade - on iPhone, iPad and Apple TV.

-The kids (and some adults) might be sending a lot of time on Apple Arcade.
-They might also be sending US$4.99 a month - or asking you to.
+The kids (and some adults) might be spending a lot of time on Apple Arcade.
+They might also be spending US$4.99 a month - or asking you to.